 Shortly after finishing his PhD, Matt was asked to serve as the interim academic dean on RCC’s Warsaw Campus for the 2017-18 academic year.
 During this time Matt overcame a variety of challenges, such as finding a qualified replacement for a full-time instructor who went out on leave and using teleconferencing technology to offer courses at off-site locations.
 As part of Matt’s responsibilities, he supervised the new prison-education program that had been instituted at Haynesville Correctional Center as a part of the 2nd Chance Pell Grant Experimental Initiative, a program he continues to support.
 He teaches History and Political Science courses to incarcerated students in the program, and he has advocated for the extension of educational opportunities to these students.

 In addition to his professional life, Matt is married to Tara, the 4-H Youth Development Agent for Lancaster & Northumberland County Cooperative Extension.
-Together they have two children, Reagan and Parker, and six cats, Cleo, Lil’ Bit, Sophia, Clancy, Minty, and Zim.
+Together they have two children, Reagan and Parker, and five cats, Cleo, Lil’ Bit, Clancy, Minty, and Zim.